The Kooks: Junk of the Heart (2009–2013)

 In April 2009, the Kooks revealed to BBC's Newsbeat that they were working on their third studio album.
-Drummer Paul Garred left the band in late 2009, due to a nerve problem in his arm, and was temporarily replaced initially by Nicholas Millard from the band Crackout, then Chris Prendergast for live shows.
+The band's drummer, Paul Garred left the band in late 2009 due to a nerve problem in his arm.
+He was temporarily replaced by Nicholas Millard, from the band Crackout, and then Chris Prendergast for live shows.
 However, Garred returned for the recording sessions in late 2010, while continuing to not tour with the band, as Pritchard recently stated his injury "turned more into a psychological thing" whereby he "feels uncomfortable playing for long periods of time" for fear of his arm "flaring up".
 One of the band's first main attempts at writing for this album together took place away from their usual surroundings, as frontman Luke Pritchard told Newsbeat, "We kind of barricaded ourselves in the countryside for a few weeks—stayed at some friend's who have a cottage in Norfolk."
 However, the band recently revealed that over two weeks there, the band only managed to make one new song: "Eskimo Kiss".
 After hiring and firing new producer Jim Abbiss (Arctic Monkeys, Kasabian, Adele) despite having some "really good sessions together", the band returned to previous producer Tony Hoffer who gave them a "new direction" and they recorded the album in a more contemporary style.

 In January 2011, Pritchard announced that they had recorded fourteen new tracks.
 The band announced via social media that they had finished the new album on 30 March, which was eventually announced as Junk of the Heart.
 The first single taken from the album was "Is It Me" for Europe and "Junk of the Heart" elsewhere.
 The album was released in Europe on 9 September 2011 and in the U.K. on 12 September.
 Garred appeared in the promotional videos for "Is It Me" and "Junk of the Heart", and performed with the band in live sessions for Live from Abbey Road and Live Lounge.
 But for 2011 shows in the months prior to the album's release, Prendergast was still on drums, and when the band went on tour in October, they brought in session drummer Denny Weston who continued until mid-2012.
 Garred finally left the band in November, with Alexis Nunez (formerly of Golden Silvers) joining in mid-2012 as The Kooks' new touring drummer before eventually becoming a full member.